The Health Offices Are Going Green!

 We will accept medication orders, asthma plans, allergy action plans, immunization forms, etc. on forms from the doctor’s office.
 It does not need to be on our form.
 The only exception to this is Special Dietary Needs paperwork that Food Service needs to have filled out on their specific form.
 The Special Dietary Needs paperwork only needs to be filled out one time, and updated if there are any changes.
 Contact Food Service Director Tara Forner or District Nurse Asha Gregory with questions about Special Dietary Needs paperwork.

-If you would like to print a copy of our documents you can find them on the district webpage: www.district745.org.
-Click on Departments, then Health Services.
-You will find Health Forms on the left side of the screen.
+If you would like to print a copy of our documents you can find them on this page under the Health Forms section on the right.

 If you would still like a paper copy of any of our health forms but are unable to print them at home, please call the nurse in your student’s building to request the paperwork be sent home with your student or mailed to your home.